COVID-19 AUTHORITIES, CONTRACT VEHICLES, AND INITIATIVES

 This page is intended to provide up-to-date information regarding federal authorities, contractual vehicles, and initiatives available to support the COVID-19 response.

-Existing contracts, broad agency announcements, other transaction consortia, and grants applicable to COVID-19 response.
+Contract solicitations, broad agency announcements, commercial solutions openings, other transaction consortia announcements, and grants applicable to COVID-19 response.

 Department of Defense (DoD)

 COVID-19 EZ BAA

 BARDA’s Division of Research, Innovation & Ventures (DRIVe) Easy Broad Agency Announcement Submissions Accepted through: 10/31/2020

 Notice ID: BAA-20-100-SOL-0002

 Areas of Interest :

 - AOI #4.1-D: Remote Patient Monitoring and Diagnostic Tools

 - AOI #4.1-E: Pediatric Diagnostic Tools for Severe COVID-19 Disease and MIS-C